T1taniumF0rge-Industries-Inc/Software/Programs.md

 ### [macOS:](https://github.com/T1taniumF0rge-Industries-Inc/Software/tree/Main/InstallerSoft/macOS)

+>[!WARNING]
-**WARNING!
-Programs may not run on certain versions of macOS.
+> Programs may not run on certain versions of macOS.
 Please check your version of macOS to make sure it is compatible with the application you are downloading.
-There are not many installers, but we are working our hardest to find some and add to our ever growing collection.** *All of the installers provided here are the latest at time of upload, but might not be at time of download.
+There are not many installers, but we are working our hardest to find some and add to our ever growing collection. *All of the installers provided here are the latest at time of upload, but might not be at time of download.
 Even though most programs like Google Chrome come with auto-updating features, it is still recommended for you to double check on the program's official website for their latest installer(s) if you require a specific version of that program!*

 [**Minecraft:**](https://github.com/T1taniumF0rge-Industries-Inc/Software/blob/Main/InstallerSoft/macOS/Minecraft)